This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Types:

-Table, wine and raisin grapes come from the same family of plant, but there are about 60 different species.
+Table, wine and raisin grapes come from the same plant family, but there are about 60 different species.
 Within these 60 species, there are literally thousands of unique types.

 If you have ever tried to study the origin of wine in various countries, you see that much of it has to do with the region in which grapes are grown.
 Italy alone has more than 1,000 varieties of wine grapes in its hillside vineyards!